omidfarhang/omid.dev/content/posts/2009-02-08-matisyahu.en.md

   </p>

   <p>
     Throughout 2005 and 2006, Matisyahu toured extensively in the United States, Canada and Europe; and made a number of stops in Israel, including a performance as the supporting act for Sting in June 2006.
-In late 2006, Matisyahu released <i>No Place to Be</i>, a remix album featuring re-recordings and remixes of songs from all three of his earlier albums, as well as a cover of &#8220;Message in a Bottle&#8221; by The Police.
+In late 2006, Matisyahu released <i>No Place to Be</i>, a remix album featuring re-recordings and remixes of songs from all three of his earlier albums, as well as a cover of “Message in a Bottle” by The Police.
   </p>

   <p>